 One particular example of this was a destitute lady who lived in a one-roomed mud shack that could only be reached after walking along a tortuous and frequently dividing path that itself lead off from a minor road in Tangalle.
 The lady, who is 65 and suffering from visual impairment, had depended on her son to support her.
 Unfortunately this young man lost his arm in the Tsunami and has been unable to work since.

-When Philip Woods and Ranjith discovered this lady she was quite literally starving and totally dependent on support from her equally impoverished neighbours.
+When discovered this lady was quite literally starving and totally dependent on support from her equally impoverished neighbours.
 Groceries were purchased and a cooker was installed with a gas container.
 The photograph shows her menial possessions.
 She had no mattress to sleep on and no chairs.
-These have been provided for her and when Philip and I delivered them she was beside herself with happiness.
+These have been provided for her and when I delivered them she was beside herself with happiness.

 Arrangements were made for this lady to be taken to a medical centre in Tangalle for assessment of her eyes– I suspect she has severe cataracts – and on the day of writing this I received information that she needed surgery.
 The cost is 5000 rupees per eye (£30) but despite being told that the fee would be paid she has declined because of fear.
 We will keep trying to assist her and perhaps she will eventually agree to this treatment.